jason9075/kohya_ss-linux/README.md

 The Upstream Repo supports Linux now!
 No need to use this fork anymore!
 ----
-I will achieve this soon.
+I will archive this soon.

 Everything WIP.
 Currently captioning and Dreambooth/LoRA/TI works.